 There is usually very little bleeding during the treatment.
-Occasionally, some people have more serious bleeding during or immediately after the procedure.
-You'll be closely monitored for bleeding during the treatment and for a few hours afterwards, so that if it occurs it can be dealt with straightaway.
+Sometimes people have more serious bleeding during or straight after the procedure.
+You will be closely monitored for bleeding during the treatment and for a few hours afterwards, so that if it occurs it can be dealt with straight away.

 Collapsed lung (pneumothorax)

 A part of the lung, or the whole lung, may collapse.
 This is most likely to happen when a tumour in the lung is treated with RFA.
 The lung can collapse when treating liver or upper kidney cancer, but this is very rare.
 A collapsed lung can cause breathlessness.
 This may sound frightening but it is not usually serious.
 The lung will get better on its own over a few days.
 Most people do not need any treatment for a collapsed lung other than painkillers.
 Some people may need to have a tube placed into their lung for a short time to help it expand back to full size.